scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 When another user visits the page, the server includes this data as part of the body of the webpage.

-When the victim's browser encounters the data, it executes it inthe same way it executes all javascript that is embedded within the HTML document.
+When the victim's browser encounters the data, it executes it in the same way it executes all JavaScript that is embedded within the HTML document.

 ---